Fun Orange County Parks

 Hiking and O'Neill Regional Park Story Walk

-On my 2020 trip to the park, I drove on the road through the creek (which wasn't running at the time) to enter the Featherly Day Use Area (NO relation to Featherly Regional Park in Anaheim - just the name of the day use area here).
+On my 2020 trip to the park, I drove on the road across the creekbed (which was allowed because it wasn't running at the time) to enter the Featherly Day Use Area (NO relation to Featherly Regional Park in Anaheim - just the name of the day use area here).

 I never knew this part of the park existed!
 If you drive up the hill, you will find parking all along the Mesa Trail for some FLAT hiking with great views.